AMD Ryzen Threadripper 1900X CPU Review

 This is to let others know what I was able to do with the 1900x.
 I use a Ryzen 1700 for gaming.
 I do Photo work and Ballistics, on the 1900x.
 For what I use it for it is superb product.
 One last thing - I run both systems at 4K Res.
 Better on my older eyes.

 31 tests for applications.
 Some tested with both native CPU processing and OpenCL acceleration.
-Also, four synthetics that measure key performance traits that are applicable to some apps.
+Also, four synthetics that measure key performance traits.

 10 games, four synthetics.